-- d) monitors the Company's position in terms of sustainability with regard to financial markets, particularly with regard to the Company's inclusion in the leading sustainability indexes; - e) monitors international sustainability projects as part of global governance processes and the Company's participation in such projects, designed to strengthen the Company's international reputation; - f) examines and assesses sustainability initiatives, including in relation to individual projects, provided for in agreements with producer Countries, submitted by the CEO for presentation to the Board; - g) examines the Company's non-profit strategy and its implementation, including in relation to individual projects, through the non-profit plan submitted each year to the Board, as well as non-profit initiatives submitted to the Board; - h) at the request of the Board, gives its opinion on other sustainability issues; - reports at the first subsequent Board of Directors meeting, through its Chairman, on the most significant matters examined by the Committee during its meetings.
+- a) examines scenarios for the preparation of the strategic plan giving its opinion to the Board of Directors; - examines and evaluates the sustainability policy aimed at ensuring the creation of value over time for shareholders and all the other stakeholders in accordance with the principles of sustainable development, as well as sustainability strategies and objectives and the Sustainability Report submitted annually to the Board of Directors; - c) examines how the sustainability policy is implemented in business initiatives on the basis of indications provided by the Board of Directors; - d) monitors the Company's position in terms of sustainability with regard to financial markets, particularly with regard to the Company's inclusion in the leading sustainability indexes; - e) monitors international sustainability projects as part of global governance processes and the Company's participation in such projects, designed to strengthen the Company's international reputation; - f) examines and assesses sustainability initiatives, including in relation to individual projects, provided for in agreements with producer Countries, submitted by the CEO for presentation to the Board; - g) examines the Company's non-profit strategy and its implementation, including in relation to individual projects, through the non-profit plan submitted each year to the Board, as well as nonprofit initiatives submitted to the Board; - h) at the request of the Board, gives its opinion on other sustainability issues; - reports at the first subsequent Board of Directors meeting, through its Chairman, on the most significant matters examined by the Committee during its meetings.
 It also reports to the Board, at least one every six months and no later than the deadline for approval of the annual and semi-annual financial reports, on its activities at the Board meeting designated by the Chairman of the Board.

-In 2017, the Committee met 12 times.
-The meetings lasted an average of 2 hours and 45 minutes, with an average participation rate of 92% of its members.
-In 2018, as of March 15, the Committee met 3 times and is expected to hold 8 more meetings by the end of the year.
+In 2018, the Committee met 12 times.
+The meetings lasted an average of 2 hours and 52 minutes, with an average participation rate of 96%.
+In 2019, as of March 14, 2019, the Committee met 2 times and is expected to hold 8 more meetings by the end of the year.